 If we must do something - what can we do?

 A21 have come up with a list of 21 ways to make a difference.
 These range from hosting a dinner party to inform friends about trafficking, using a sports event to raise funds, using their prayer guide, and many more inspiring ideas.

 Do you have any other ideas?
-Please post them below, or respond with your thoughts.
+Please respond with your thoughts.